 Today was no exception on the annoyance issue.
 When I connected the optic cable to the small port receptacle in the back of my head, I felt the Net wash around me like a euphoric drug.
 Hyper realistic senses flooded my synapses, and brought me into a wonderland world that couldn’t exist anywhere in reality.
 Some people got addicted.
 Net-Heads, they called them.
 Some had even died, staying connected so long that they couldn’t be bothered to eat and drink.
 I never have that problem because the Net wears me out.
 All that sensory data takes a lot of work to process, and it’s like too much stuff hitting you for too long.

 Since Angel wasn’t expecting me this time, our usual bar haunt was nowhere in sight when I found her.
 Instead, I appeared on the top of a mountain at night.
-Angel was there sitting on a ledge, looking down on rivers of glowing lava that flowed through valleys below.
+Angel sat on a ledge, looking down on rivers of glowing lava that flowed through valleys below.
 She noticed me right away.

 “What you doing?”
 I asked.